PureStorage-OpenConnect/py-pure-client/docs/index.rst

 Requirements
 ------------

-The library requires Python 2.7 or higher, and supports Python 3.
+The library requires Python 2.7 and higher or Python 3.3 and higher.
 Third-party libraries are also required.

 Community
 ---------